HEAD OF FACULTY

 Brief introduction to the Faculty

 Mathematics is an area that all students can thrive in.
 The Mathematics department tries to ensure that the subject is accessible to all.
-We endeavour to do this by passing on the love of the subject through engaging lessons; by ensuring student progress is monitored and by providing opportunities for extra-curricular activities throughout the subject that students will enjoy.
+We endeavour to do this by passing on our love of the subject through engaging lessons; by ensuring student progress is monitored and by providing opportunities for extra-curricular activities throughout the subject that students will enjoy.
 We encourage students to become independent learners through a range of different teaching styles, questioning techniques and problem solving activities.

 We aim to provide all students with the opportunities to develop the skills that are so essential in today’s work place: problem-solving skills, communication skills and the ability to work with others.
 Pupils follow the National Curriculum at KS3 and then go on to study two GCSEs in Mathematics at KS4.